WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 For counting the number of trains on a particular section of track, slots should be used instead.

 Using counters to store state makes "logic trains" and similar workarounds unnecessary.

+Counters are not shown in the user interace by default, **"Show advanced routing restriction features"** must be enabled.

+Counters can be created, deleted, renamed and have their value manually changed by selecting "Manage counters" in the train list window "Manage list" dropdown.

 ![Aesthetically suboptimal](Features/images/counter-before.png) ![A bit tidier, using counters](Features/images/counter-after.png) ![Details](Features/images/counter-detail.png)